AlexanderStroer/EthicalHackingNoteCards/README.md

 If I find something I consider basic information, I may not include it in the notes.
 Add what you need but I covered most of it all.

-Currently covers Chapters 1-4, Testout 1/2 and most of 9
+Currently around 290 cards that cover Chapters 1-4, Testout 1/2 and most of 9